expo/expo-github-action/preview-build/README.md

 This workflow listens for pull request events and generates a fingerprint for each pull request.
 It then uses this action to create an EAS Build for the pull request, and deploys the build using another action.

 ## Caveats

+### Stacked pull requests

+`preview-build` restores its base commit from the fingerprint database cache before deciding whether it can reuse an existing build.
+By default, push events now save that database under the pushed branch name, which allows a pull request targeting `feature-a` to restore entries created from pushes to `feature-a`.

+If you use stacked pull requests, make sure the workflow also runs on pushes for any branch that may act as a pull request base.
+In simple workflows that only open pull requests against `main`, pushing `main` is sufficient.
+If needed, you can still override the save branch explicitly with `saving-db-branch`.

 ### Preventing duplicate comments